Famine

 Overview

-According to the Global Report on Food Crises 2023, nearly 258 million people in 58 countries or territories were in Crisis or worse acute food insecurity (IPC/CH Phase 3 or above, or equivalent) in 2022.
-This figure is an increase from 193 million in 53 countries or territories in 2021.
+According to the 2024 Global Report on Food Crises, nearly 282 million people in 59 countries or territories were in crisis or acute food insecurity (IPC/CH Phase 3 or above, or equivalent) in 2023.
+This figure is an increase of 23.8 million people from 2022.

-While many countries worldwide face food security crises, famine is only declared when certain conditions are met and means catastrophic impacts are underway.
-The UN uses a five-phase scale known as the Integrated Food Security Phase Classification (IPC) to assess a country’s food security situation.
+The United Nations (UN) uses a five-phase scale known as the Integrated Food Security Phase Classification (IPC) to assess a country’s food security situation.

 A famine classification is the highest on the IPC scale (Phase 5) and is attributed “when an area has at least 20% of households facing an extreme lack of food, at least 30% of children suffering from acute malnutrition, and two people for every 10,000 dying each day due to outright starvation or to the interaction of malnutrition and disease.”